Sarathisme/music-recommendation-system/README.md

 <b>Link to the dataset</b> <a href="https://github.com/mdeff/fma#data">FMA Dataset</a>

+## Setting up the project

+Run **setup.py** file in the project folder.
+It downloads the necessary dataset files.
+It might take a while don't worry :).
+If you want to get the music files, you can either download them from the above link or go to this <a href="https://freemusicarchive.org">link</a> and search for your required songs.

 ## Requirements

 A system having a minimum of **8GB RAM** and a processor of **Intel i5 core processor** or **above** is recommended for running this